arrenree/KDB-Problem-Sets/README.md

 `2021-05-30`| 23 199 44 12...
 ```

-### [QSQL] Retrieve prices, keyed by TODAY, where AAPL's price is less than the avg price
+[QSQL 1.4] Retrieve prices, keyed by TODAY, where AAPL's price is less than the avg price

 ```q
 select price by date=.z.d from trade where sym=`AAPL, price < avg price